-Andrew Manitowabi (Mamaateshiins), BA, BBA, is the Indigenous Strategy Consultant for Brain Wellness at the Canadian Brain Research Strategy, where he seeks to incorporate the duality of Indigeneity and Western being into advocating with underrepresented, vulnerable, and disadvantaged Indigenous peoples.
+Andrew Manitowabi (Mamaateshiins), BA, BBA, is the Indigenous Strategy Consultant for Brain Wellness, where he seeks to incorporate the duality of Indigeneity and Western being into advocating with underrepresented, vulnerable, and disadvantaged Indigenous peoples.
 Guiding and learning from the Indigenous Knowledges Holders Group is key to ensuring meaningful, authentic, and transformative evolution occurs to achieve the vision set out by the CBRS.
 Affirming the utility of Indigenous Knowledge, while coveting ongoing Indigenous collaborations, will allow CBRS (and Canada as a whole) to truly shift the landscape of brain knowledge.
 Mr. Manitowabi has a lifelong affinity for gracing the voiceless, and the ability to shift paradigms and discourse.
 Mr. Manitowabi has worked at Indigenous organizations at the community and the provincial-territorial level.
 Concurrent to this position, he is the Anishinaabemowin Program Manager for Wiikwemkoong Unceded Territory, where he bridges Anishinaabe traditions and beliefs with current ways of living, regarding language revitalization.
 Mr. Manitowabi holds a BA in Criminology and First Nations Studies from Western University and a BBA from Laurentian University.